CheshireCaat/browser-with-fingerprints/README.md

 // Set the timeout used when fetching fingerprints and so on: plugin.setRequestTimeout(5 * 60000);

+// Set the timeout used when installing/downloading engine: plugin.setEngineTimeout(10 * 60000);
 ```

 The methods from the example above change the settings globally, that is, for all instances of the plugin.